rwlaschin/EngInterviewQuestion/README.md

 ## Deliverables

-The code must expose an endpoint where we can start the sync engine and
+The code must expose an endpoint where we can start the sync engine

 ## Bonus